PoisotLab/ms_network_prediction/manuscript.md

 short, there are ecological reasons to believe that a number of negative associations in the metaweb [*sensu* @Dunne2006NetStr] are false negatives.

 Without any species-level information, we resort to using both co-occurrence and known interactions to predict novel interactions.
-To do this we (i) extract features (equivalent to explanatory variables in a statistical model) for each species based on co-occurrence, (ii) use these features to train an artificial neural network to predict interactions, and (iii) apply this classifier (a learner returning a class from a categorical variable;
-a binary classifier such as we train here returns a yes/no answer) to the original features to predict possibly missing interactions across the entire species pool.
+To do this we (i) extract features (equivalent to explanatory variables in a statistical model) for each species based on co-occurrence, (ii) use these features to train an artificial neural network to predict interactions, and (iii) apply this classifier (an algorithm that assigns a categorical output based on input features) to the original features to predict potential interactions across the entire species pool.
 Machine learning relies on a lexicon that shares some terms with statistics, albeit with different meaning; we expand on the precise meanings in the "How to validate a predictive model" section below.
 The outputs of the analysis are presented in @fig:example, and the code to reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.6.2* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].

 We first aggregate all species into a co-occurrence matrix $A$ which represents whether a given pair of species $(i,j)$ was observed coexisting